Full-Body Dynamic Warmup

 01When should I use the Full-Body Dynamic Warmup template?

-This primes movement — it's not a workout, so keep everything at RPE 5 and never chase fatigue or a deep stretch hold.
+Priming, not training: cap every movement at RPE 5, full ROM, zero rest — run it as a continuous flow.
 Add it to your week in Squatly and the coach schedules it, sets the loads from your training, and tells you when to move up.

 02How many working sets is Full-Body Dynamic Warmup, and how long does it take?